houtoto13579/MR_Redis_cloud/README.md

 However, the sequence made by HH is different, which 63 is the smallest.

 ## Web UI
-I have add some web UI can access to the log, but the historyUI link is wrong.
+Web UI can access to the log, but the historyUI link is wrong.
 Just replace iiscloud01 with IP.

 You can access Web UI by two port.
 - DataNode: port 50070